Bowens55/goNote/notes.md

 - save notes to a file or super lightweight DB based on directory
 - get notes from cli args using the os.args package
 - delete notes based on some id
+- I want to be able to list out notes based on directory or global similar to atuin.